-SIMP is designed for use by system administrators or users with a strong background using Linux operating systems.
-The core applications that make up SIMP and require prerequisite knowledge are:
+SIMP is designed for use by system administrators/users with a strong background in Linux operating systems.
+The core technologies that require prerequisite knowledge are:

-- Puppet 4.0 or later - Domain Name System (DNS) BIND 9 - Dynamic Host Configuration Protocol (DHCP) Internet Systems Consortium (ISC) DHCP - Lightweight Directory Access Protocol (LDAP) OpenLDAP - RedHat Kickstart (including all tools behind it) Trivial File Transfer Protocol (TFTP), PXELinux, etc. - Apache - Yellowdog Updater, Modified (YUM) - Rsyslog Version 3+ - Internet Protocol Tables (IPtables) (Basic knowledge of the rules) - Auditd (Basic knowledge of how the daemon works) - Advanced Intrusion Detection Environment (AIDE) (Basic knowledge of the rules) - Basic X.509-based PKI Key Management
+- Puppet 5.5 or later - Domain Name System (DNS) BIND 9 - Dynamic Host Configuration Protocol (DHCP) Internet Systems Consortium (ISC) DHCP - Lightweight Directory Access Protocol (LDAP) OpenLDAP - RedHat Kickstart, including all technologies involved: Trivial File Transfer Protocol (TFTP), PXE, PXELinux, etc. - The Apache HTTP Server - The Yellowdog Updater, Modified (YUM) package manager - Rsyslog 8+ - IPTables (Internet Protocol Tables)/Firewalld, basic knowledge of the rules - Auditd, Basic knowledge of how the daemon works - Advanced Intrusion Detection Environment (AIDE), basic knowledge of the rules - Basic X.509-based PKI Key Management

-SIMP does as much initial setup and configuration of these tools as possible.
-However, without at least some understanding, you will be unable to tailor a SIMP system to fit the desired environment.
-A general understanding of how to control and manipulate these tools from the command line interface (CLI) will be necessary, as SIMP does not come stock with a graphical user interface (GUI).
+SIMP handles as much of the initial setup and management of these tools as possible However, you will need at least some understanding of them in order to tailor a SIMP system to fit the desired environment.
+You will also need a general understanding of how to control and manipulate these tools from the command line interface (CLI); SIMP does not provide a graphical user interface (GUI).